nosteve/glomo/README.txt

 REQUIREMENTS

-glomo has been tested with Arduino Duelimove and Uno platforms.
+glomo has been tested with Arduino Duemilanove and Uno platforms.
 It expects a platform with at least 2K of SRAM and 1K of EEPROM, though smaller systems may work as well.
 At the time of this writing, the software suite works with systems compatible with Node.js, namely Windows, Mac, and Linux